Welcome!

 My Name is .

-About Sierra
+About Sierra Domb

-Experience
+Professional Experience

-Sierra has served on the International Advisory Board for the Columbia-WHO Center for Global Mental Health, where she has worked to challenge stigmas surrounding neurological and neurodevelopmental disorders with severe symptoms and lack of resources to help, which can impact mental health, while advocating for better resources in underserved regions.
-A TEDx Speaker and 2024 UMiami “30 Under 30” Award-Winner, she has also been an author and collaborator at Oxford Mindfulness.
+Sierra has also served on the International Advisory Board for the Columbia-WHO Center for Global Mental Health, where she has worked to challenge stigmas surrounding neurological and neurodevelopmental disorders with severe symptoms and limited resources that affect physical and mental health, while advocating for improved resources in underserved regions.

-Sierra’s diverse professional background also includes experience as a Voice Actor in Los Angeles, CA, a Writer and Photographer whose work was published in The Miami Herald, and a DJ/Radio Show Host.
+Sierra’s diverse professional background includes experience as a voice actor in Los Angeles, CA, a writer and photographer whose work was published in The Miami Herald, and a DJ and radio show host.
+This unique combination of creative and communication roles has informed her ability to engage diverse audiences and bridge the gap between scientific research and accessibility.

-Sierra Domb: Her Multifaceted Approach to Life and Adversity
+A Multifaceted Approach to Life and Adversity

-Nonconformity, resilience, and independent thinking have been at the heart of Sierra Domb’s identity.
-While her medical challenges have been part of her journey, they have never fully defined her.
+Nonconformity, resilience, and independent thinking have remained at the heart of Sierra Domb’s identity.
+While Sierra’s medical challenges have been a significant part of her journey, they have never fully defined her.
 She has always believed that reducing someone to a single aspect of their experience overlooks their full complexity.
 Too often, people try to categorize others into narrow definitions, forgetting that we are multifaceted individuals.
 Sierra has been passionate about showing that adversity, compassion, kindness, intelligence, and strength can coexist and reinforce one another.
 She has held the belief that life and emotions are nuanced, that one can struggle and still be strong or be kind while also intelligent.
 For her, identity has never been singular; it is a complex tapestry of diverse interests and strengths, a perspective that has shaped her personal, academic, and professional journey.

 Education